 The U.S. Department of Education has invited each State educational agency (SEA) to request flexibility regarding specific requirements of the No Child Left Behind Act of 2001 (NCLB) in exchange for rigorous and comprehensive State-developed plans designed to improve educational outcomes for all students, close achievement gaps, increase equity, and improve the quality of instruction.

-- 37 States and the District of Columbia are approved for ESEA flexibility (see the list of peer reviewers)
+- 43 States, the District of Columbia and Puerto Rico are approved for ESEA flexibility (see the list of peer reviewers)

 State Requests and Related Documents